Planar graph is on fire: Introduction

 \section{Introduction}

 The following \emph{Firefighter Problem} was introduced by Hartnell~\cite{hartnell}.
 Consider any connected graph, say $G,$ on $n$ vertices, $n \ge 2.$ Let $k$ be any positive integer.
-Suppose that a fire breaks out on some vertex $v \in V(G).$ Then in each turn firefighters can protect $k$ vertices of $G,$ not yet on fire and the protection is permanent.
-Next a fire spreads to all unprotected neighbours of vertices that are already on fire.
+Suppose that a fire breaks out at some vertex $v \in V(G).$ Then in each turn firefighters can protect $k$ vertices of $G,$ not yet on fire and the protection is permanent.
+Next the fire spreads to all the unprotected vertices that are adjacent to some vertices already on fire.
 The goal is to save as much as possible and the question is how many vertices can be saved.
-We would like to refer the reader to the survey of Finbow and MacGillivray~\cite{fm} for more information on the background of the problem and directions of its consideration.
+We would like to refer the reader to the survey by Finbow and MacGillivray~\cite{fm} for more information on the background of the problem and directions of its consideration.

-In this paper we will focus on the following aspect of the problem.
-Let $sn_k(G, v)$ denote the maximum number of vertices of $G$ that $k$ firefighters can save when the fire breaks out at vertex $v.$ This parameter may depend heavily on the choice of starting vertex $v,$ for example when graph $G$ is a star.
+In this paper we focus on the following aspect of the problem.
+Let $sn_k(G, v)$ denote the maximum number of vertices of $G$ that $k$ firefighters can save when the fire breaks out at the vertex $v.$ This parameter may depend heavily on the choice of the starting vertex $v,$ for example when the graph $G$ is a star.
 Therefore Cai and Wang~\cite{cai} introduced the following graph parameter: the \emph{$k$-surviving rate} $\rho_{k}(G)$ is the expected fraction of vertices that can be saved by $k$ firefighters, provided that the starting vertex is chosen uniformly at random.
 Namely

-While discussing the surviving rate let us mention recent results by Prałat~\cite{pralat3011,pralatfire} which have provided a~threshold for average degree of general graphs which guarantees positive surviving rate with a given number of firefighters.
+While discussing the surviving rate, let us mention the recent results by Prałat~\cite{pralat3011,pralatfire} which have provided a~threshold for the average degree of general graphs, which guarantees a positive surviving rate with a given number of firefighters.
 To be more precise, for $k \in \N^+$ let us define